revng/revng/include/revng/Model/README.md

       elementType: int
 ```

 The sequence type must be instantiable with one type parameter (the element type).
-If the element type is polymorphic,
-add `upcastable: true`

 ```yaml
 name: MyStruct